 Project Remote

-Remote Footprints is investigating what it means to be ‘remote’ on the surface of the Earth.
-We have initiated Project Remote, a unique mission to define remoteness scientifically, identify the remotest location in each of the 50 United States, and mount documentary expeditions into each state’s ‘Remote Spot.’
+Project Remote is investigating what it means to be ‘remote’ on the surface of the Earth.
+We are a husband/wife/daughter team of biologists and explorers on a unique mission to define remoteness scientifically, identify the remotest location in each of the 50 United States, and mount documentary expeditions into each state’s ‘Remote Spot.’
 We are generating new knowledge about ecological and physical conditions in these special, previously unknown, places.
-Using Project Remote as a platform, we are working to increase nationwide awareness about the importance of preserving our remaining roadless wildlands–forever.
+Using Project Remote as a platform, we are working to increase nationwide awareness about the importance of preserving our remaining roadless wildlands-forever.
+We are integrating Bitcoin automated trading platforms to accept donations Visit https://coincierge.de/bitcoin-rush/ to learn more.

-Interactive map showing the progress of Project Remote across the United States.
+The map below shows the progress of Project Remote across the United States.
 Red dots denote state Remote Spots.
-Click a dot to read expedition blogs from particular states and follow our progress across America.
+Read about our expeditions to the 33 documented states (lighter green) by clicking here

 Project Remote uses a combination of GIS science and documentary exploration to generate new baseline knowledge about America’s Remote Spots.